AssemblyScript/website/src/introduction.md

 view[2] = view[0] + view[1]
 ```

-Both perspectives can be mixed depending on whether raw performance with WebAssembly instructions or idiomatic concepts with the managed standard library are desirable to accomplish an individual task.
+Both perspectives can be mixed depending on whether low-level control with WebAssembly instructions or idiomatic concepts with the managed standard library are desirable to accomplish an individual task.

 ## Frequently asked questions